ethanwhite/moore-ddd/supplement.md

 # 2. Advancing Data Science Methodologies and Building Human Capital

-*How will you advance data science methodologies, such as statistics, machine learning, automated inference, etc., to achieve this goal?
-We are particularly interested in the ways that the data science methodologies that you propose to develop can be applied to other fields beyond the one you focus on and shared.
-Please discuss these plans.
-What work products do you plan to make open source?*

 There is too much data and too many important problems to be addressed by the small number of individuals with the combination of computational and analytical